ipa320/airbus_coop/airbus_ssm_core/README.md

 ```
 roslaunch airbus_ssm_core ssm.launch scxml_file:=${airbus_ssm_core}/resources/defaulf.scxml
 ```
-There is a service to 'load' a new SCXML file on the :
+There is a service to 'load' a new SCXML file :
 - server_name + '/srv/init' (default : '/ssm/srv/init')

 You can also use topics :